-Home Birth Supply List
+Home Birth Supplies List

-Home Birth Supply List
+Home Birth Supplies List

 For the laboring mother, the work of birth is internal.
 You’re focusing on breathing and your baby as you move toward that moment when her velvet skin will be on your chest.
 Meanwhile, the birth team is busy with their own tasks, which aren’t so self-contained.
 They'll use tools and supplies from beginning to end to help you move through birth as comfortably as possible.